-To increase awareness of the district's parks the Council held a series of Parks Week events inMarch 2019.
+To increase awareness of the district's parks, the Council held a series of 'Parks Week' events in March 2019.
 Events were held every day through the week.
 The most popular of these was the 'Park to Path' fun run which attracted over 300 participants.

-The 'How to Park' video series had over 20,000 views, and The 'Walks with Rob' series of educational videos about our local reserves have also been very well received.
+The 'How to Park' video series had over 20,000 views, and The 'Walks with Rob' series of educational videos about our local reserves has also been very well received.
 The Barry Hadfield Nikau Reserve video received over 2,000 views.